 Expectations are high.
 So much capital has been invested in digital health.
 Now it’s time for these companies to show what they can do.
 Whether it’s scaling up to reach wider audiences, integrating new technologies, focusing on developing interoperability, or all this and more, 2020 will be remembered as the landmark year for digital health.

 At Star, we’re driven by digital health innovation.
-We work across the ecosystem from breakthrough startups through large and established enterprises looking to harness innovation to drive disruptive growth.
+We work across the ecosystem from breakthrough startups to large and established enterprises looking to harness innovation to drive disruptive growth.

 We offer end-to-end product development from ideation through launch to help you discover and execute game-changing value-based healthcare.
 From here, we bring the latest technology from AI and ML along with deep interoperability, certification, and compliance expertise.